visualex/pushState/README.md

-/*
- *
- * jQuery pushState plugin
- *
+  <h1>jQuery pushState plugin</h1>

-    This plugin uses the new method avalible in most modern browsers to push history and browse using AJAX without having to use #hashtags in your urls.
+    <h2>This plugin uses the new method avalible in most modern browsers to push history
+    and browse using AJAX without having to use #hashtags in your urls.</h2>

     Usage
     1) $('a').pushState(); //wll load via ajax into the body, will omit reloading the resopurces like css, javascript